Code Sharing with GitHub

 Sending changes back to GitHub

-Before sending your local version to the remote, you should always get the latest remote version first.
+Before sending your local version to the remote, you should ensure that you have the latest remote version first.
 In other words, you should pull first and push second.
 This is the way git protects the remote version against incompatibilities with the local version.
-You always deal with potential problems on your local machine.
-Therefore your sequence will always be:

 GitHub credentials

-Normally if you have already used GitHub tokens your Operating System (Windows, MacOSX, …) should have cached the necessary credentials to log in to your GitHub account (necessary to be able to push (write) content to the remote repository).
+Normally if you have already used GitHub tokens your Operating System (Windows, MacOSX, …) should have cached the necessary credentials to log in to your GitHub account (required to push (write) content to the remote repository).

 Setting up your GitHub Token